Anwar Hossain Manju: Career

-Charges and sentences
+Controversies

 In April 2007, as part of the caretaker government's anti-graft crackdown, National Board of Revenue (NBR) directed all the banks to submit transaction data of 71 individuals including Manju, his wife and his four daughters.
 According to NBR, Manju bought a BMW using the parliamentarian membership privilege of importing duty-free cars.

 On 24 March 2008, Manju and his wife were charged by Anti-Corruption Commission (ACC) for amassing wealth illegally and concealing information in their wealth statement.
 According to the complaint filed in October 2007, Manju owned property worth Tk 17.1 crore which was disproportionate to his income and he also had concealed information of wealth worth Tk 4.22 crore in the statement submitted to the ACC.
 Manju's wife was made an accused in the case for abetting her husband.

 On 26 June 2007, Manju was sentenced to five years of imprisonment and fined Tk 10,000 for possessing 21 bottles of liquor at his Dhanmondi residence.
 Manju was sent to jail on surrender in a graft case.

 In August 2010, the High Court cleared the 13-year-jail term sentenced by the lower court and in November 2015, the Supreme Court upheld the decision.
 A biographical detailed documentary film is made for Anwar Hossain Manju which is named as 'Iron Man' directed by Kamrul Hasan Nasim.

 Personal life

 Manju is married to Tasmima Hossain and has 4 daughters - Seema Hossain, Tareen Hossain, Anushay Hossain, and Maneeza Hossain.

+Tareen Hossain is the managing director of The Daily Ittefaq and married to Mujibur Rahman Chowdhury, a relative of former Prime Minister Sheikh Hasina.

 A documentary film, Iron Man, was produced in 2020 depicting the life stories of Manju.